tytydraco/yessleep/out/Has_anyone_heard_of_instadamn.md

 And then I remembered a quote from somewhere long ago, "I knew that I had come face to face with someone whose mere personality was so fascinating that, if I allowed it to do so, it would absorb my whole nature, my whole soul, my very life essence itself with each release."

-It's getting harder to think clearly and the cat is getting frantic.
-Has anyone else heard of instadamn?
+It's getting harder to think clearly and the cat is beyond frantic.
+Vera's gonna be done in the bathroom soon and I haven't slept all night.

+Has anyone heard of instadamn?